Complete Format Guide — Updated 2026

 JPEG / JPG

 JPEG is the most widely used format for photographs and realistic images.
-Its lossy compression discards imperceptible data to achieve small file sizes.
-At 75–85% quality, the difference from the original is invisible to the human eye.
+Its lossy compression algorithm discards imperceptible visual data to achieve remarkably small file sizes.
+At 75–85% quality, the difference from the original is invisible to the human eye at normal viewing distances — which is why JPEG has dominated the web for three decades.

 Best for